 What is society’s perception of technology?
 What does society see as technology?
 What does society want to talk about?

-Today, the CBC’s “technology” segment on the local morning radio show discussed a new Facebook feature.
+Today, CBC’s “technology” segment on the local morning radio show discussed a new Facebook feature.
 It sounded closer to social sciences and marketing than technology.
-There is also an increased fixation with “gee-whiz”.
-There is a perpetual interest in Mars colonies and zipping around in large vacuum tubes.
+But, this is what many perceive as technology.
+There is also a fixation with “gee-whiz”.
+There is perpetual interest in Mars colonies and zipping around in large vacuum tubes.
 One might venture that society is most interested in the fantastical.
 Why would this be the case?
 Is society less interested in solving here-and-now problems?
 Is there a reduced appetite for real world technology developments.

 Thinking about real world technology and the developments that might advance them is probably seen as daunting.
 It is much easier to think about ideas from science fiction of yesteryear.
 It may also be more likely to fund the latter.
 But, can one approach an understanding of real world developments?
 The answer is yes.